benwilcock/systems-techdocs/tanzu-developer-portal-system/docs/help.md

 !!! info "VMware® Tanzu Labs™"

-    If you need practical help modernizing your development practices or rolling out developer portals to your organization, consider engaging with the experts at [VMware Tanzu Labs](https://tanzu.vmware.com/labs).
+    Tanzu Labs can provide practical hands-on advice to help you modernize your development practices.
+Whether your challenge is modernizing legacy code or rolling out agile methods or developer portals to your organization, consider engaging with the experts at [VMware Tanzu Labs](https://tanzu.vmware.com/labs).

 !!! info "Backstage Documentation"